-population of local government units, we sampled 172, stratifying on population density (as a proxy for rural vs. urban location of the community) and the percentage of homes with electricity (as a proxy for community average wealth).
+proxy for community average wealth).
 We removed 54 especially remote local government units with prohibitive transportation costs from the sample, resulting in a final sample of 117 local government units.

 Within each sampled local government unit, the enumeration team worked with a local facilitator (typically a well-educated community member with some research experience) to recruit 11 participants in advance of the research team's arrival.
 The sampling protocol the facilitators followed was designed to achieve a certain group composition, critical for a behavioral game that constitutes another aspect of this project.
-This protocol resulted in a sample of individuals that is more educated and less wealthy than the broader population, which may limit the generalizability of the findings to all of Nepal.12
+This protocol resulted in a sample of individuals that is more educated and less wealthy than the broader population, which may limit the generalizability of the findings to all of Nepal.
+12

 In total, the projected survey sample was designed to include 1,287 individuals, maximizing N, given our available budget.
-Twelve participants attrited mid-survey, so the final sample size for analysis is 1,275 individuals.
+Twelve participants attrited midsurvey, so the final sample size for analysis is 1,275 individuals.